HELPING MOVE THE CONVERSATION FORWARD

 MEDIATION VS LITIGATION

-parties both agree on the mediator, day, time and location (in person or live web-based conferencing on ZOOM)
+parties both agree on the mediator, day, time and location (live web-based conferencing on ZOOM and MS Teams or in person.

 people attending are approved by the parties